rvolz/BicBucStriim/README.md

 * A freshly installed BicBucStriim app will show you the admin section, where you will have tell the app where your Calibre library is located.
 Everything else is optional.
 Just have a look.
 * OPDS catalogs are availabe at http://.../bbs/opds/

+NOTE (for developers): the installation archives contain generated files, which are not immediately available in the source tree, git tarballs.
+This will hopefully change in the future.

 Upgrading
 ---------